 And they will also be aware of the importance of tracking success.

-They will be well acquainted with Google Analytics and the analytics capabilities of every social media platform they use.
-And they should be able to share these insights with you.
+They will be well-versed in Google Analytics and the analytics capabilities of each social media platform they use to optimize influencer strategies.

 In addition to leveraging these analytics, ensure your marketing team employs robust staff scheduling practices to improve the management and efficiency of your influencer campaigns.

-This can help coordinate efforts across various departments and time zones, particularly when dealing with influencers who have a global audience.
+This can help coordinate efforts across departments and time zones, particularly when working with influencers with global audiences.

-In the example profile pictured below, you can see that the influencer highlights the importance of analytics and states that she is happy to share her metrics with clients.
+In the example profile below, the influencer emphasizes the importance of analytics and states she is happy to share her metrics with clients.

 Look for this kind of thing in influencer profiles and, if your potential influencers don't explicitly state that they will share their own metrics with you, ask them how much (and how) they'd be willing to contribute to your tracking.